dpage/django-lb/README.md

 demonstrate how to load balance across a PostgreSQL cluster that consists of a primary server and one or more read-only standby servers.
-It is assumed that [PgBouncer](https://www.pgbouncer.org) is used to load balance across multiple standby servers: whilst the application could be written to support multiple read-only servers directly, it's easier to use PgBouncer as that allows us to reconfigure and resize the cluster as needed, with changes required to the PgBouncer configuration only.
+It is assumed that [PgBouncer](https://www.pgbouncer.org) is used to load balance across multiple standby servers; whilst the application could be written to support multiple read-only servers directly, it's easier to use PgBouncer as that allows us to reconfigure and resize the cluster as needed, with changes required to the PgBouncer configuration only.
 In fact, it makes sense to route the read-write